RocketChat/docs-old/guides/app-guides/omnichannel-apps/whatsapp/whatsapp-configuration/README.md

 * **Custom label for all List Option buttons:** Define a custom label message which you want to display on all Quick reply options sent as List Message.
 * Hit **Save Changes** to save your settings.

-‌Your WhatsApp is successfully configured, and you can see the new WhatsApp channel upon closing the administration panel, as shown below:
+ÃÂ¢ÃÂÃÂYour WhatsApp is successfully configured, and you can see the new WhatsApp channel upon closing the administration panel, as shown below:

 ![](<../../../../../.gitbook/assets/image (442).png>)